 Keeping finances in order is important for any business.
 The system should track and keep a history of all transactions.

 The dashboard allows users to have current statistics at their fingertips to estimate the effectiveness of their efforts.
 Reports allow users to control their performance on different metrics during a certain time period.

 This is a nice add-on that allows customers to track the time of work and to keep an eye on the progress of contractors while they are away from home.
 Wouldn’t it be nice to know when the cleaning is finished so you can come back to a tidy apartment?

 The Admin is a user who manages the processes and interactions at the platform.
 They help customers resolve issues and track the activities of other users.

 Admin needs to have secure access to the system.

-As a platform owner, you need to track all new customers and service providers, to see the opportunities for the next sales steps, to analyze the sales funnels and the effectiveness of marketing campaigns.
+As a platform owner, you need to track all new customers and service providers, see the opportunities for the next sales steps, analyze the sales funnels, and the effectiveness of marketing campaigns.

 This is where ads, banners, blog articles, and notifications are uploaded, edited, and made visible to users.

 This is a page for managing fees for subscriptions and transactions.
 Users should be notified when their subscription is about to expire, so they can extend or change their membership plan or set up automatic renewal.

 This is an indispensable feature for providing help to users.
 There is no need to develop it from zero as there are many ready-to-use support services that can be integrated through API to your website.